sst/guide/_examples/how-to-add-cognito-authentication-to-a-serverless-api.md

 GET /public
 ```

 By default, all routes have the authorization type `AWS_IAM`.
 This means the caller of the API needs to have the required IAM permissions.
+If you want to use JWT access tokens (seperate from this example doc), see the examples in the Constructs docs [here](https://docs.sst.dev/constructs/Api#adding-jwt-authorization).

-The first is a private endpoint.
+The first `route` is a private endpoint.
 The second is a public endpoint and its authorization type is overriden to `NONE`.

 ## Setting up authentication